 Late assignments will generally not be accepted without express permission so as to not create too much back and forth for the TA.

-Only the best 7 / 9 assignments will count towards your final grade.
-Please only contact me about missed assignments if circumstances mean you will miss more than 2 assignments.
+Only the best 6 / 7 assignments will count towards your final grade.
+Please only contact me about missed assignments if circumstances mean you will miss more than one assignment.